epfml/disco/docs/DISCOJS.md

 This guide goes over how the core logic is structured and what are the main abstractions of Disco.js, implemented in `discojs/discojs-core`.
 As described in the [developer guide](../DEV.md), `discojs-node` and `discojs-web` are simple wrappers allowing to use `discojs-core` code from different platforms and technology, namely, a browser or Node.js.

+> [!Tip]
+> Some knowledge about distributed learning is necessary to understand Disco.js' implementation.
+For instance, you can have a look at [this paper](https://arxiv.org/abs/1912.04977), written by the Google researchers that coined the term "Federated Learning", reviewing the advances and open areas of distributed learning at the time of 2019.

 The main logic of Disco.js is in `discojs/discojs-core`.
 In turn, the main object of Disco.js is the `Disco` class, which groups together the different classes that enable distributed learning; these classes are the `Trainer` and the `Client`, the former with training and the latter deals with communication.
 Since different types of communication and training is available these classes are abstract and various implementations exist for the different frameworks (e.g. `FederatedClient` for federated communication with a central server).

 Once you understand how these two classes work (as well as there concrete implementations) you will have a good grasp of Disco.
 The rest of the classes mostly deal with building these objects and making them work together.